Avelanda/MapYourGrid/docs/tools.md

 <div style="float: right; margin: 3px 0 10px 20px; width: 350px;">
   <img src="../images/tools/osmose-tool.jpg" class="img-border" style="width: 100%;">
-  <figcaption class="image-caption"> Use the Osmose tool we have on the MAP IT📍page.
+  <figcaption class="image-caption"> Use the Osmose tool we have integrated on our MAP IT📍 interactive map.
 Click to enlarge.</figcaption>
 </div>

 1. Go to the [MAP IT📍](https://mapyourgrid.org/map-it/)page.
 1. Press on the Osmose hint layer button.
 1. Choose one of the Osmose issues, and press on a country.
 This will fetch up to 5000 Osmose issues for that country and issue type.
 1. Drag and drop the file into the map area of your iD or JOSM editor.

 If you want to get Osmose issues for a specific region/province, we recommend using the Osmose website as you can get power-related issues by choosing the power topic for your area of interest and then `Export → JOSM`.
-In the future we will be integrating regions into MAP IT📍.
+In the future we will be integrating regions into [MAP IT📍](https://mapyourgrid.org/map-it/).
+Osmose issues can also be extracted, browsed and visualised via the official [Osmose user interface](https://osmose.openstreetmap.fr/en/map/#loc=8/33.356/-7.309&level=1%2C2%2C3&tags=power&useDevItem=all&item=7040&class=2).

 ### **<div class="tools-header">Todo Plugin :white_check_mark:</div>**
 The Todo plugin is used for almost all pioneer mapping strategies, systematically stepping through a dataset of `hints`.